Nickel in titanium

 Nickel can be found in titanium implants

 These articles demonstrate that various “commercially pure” and alloyed titanium samples contain a low but consistent percentage of contaminants that are associated with allergies.
-For example, traces of nickel, related to the manufacturing process were found in titanium materials used for surgical implants.
-“Nickel allergic patients may develop hypersensitivity reactions due to this low nickel content.
-Under certain circumstances, these small amounts may be enough to trigger allergic reactions in patients suffering from corresponding allergies, such as a nickel, palladium or chromium allergy.”
+Traces of nickel, related to the manufacturing process were found in titanium materials used for surgical implants.
+Nickel allergic patients may develop hypersensitivity reactions due to this low nickel content.

 Titanium allergy or not?
 “Impurity” of titanium implant materials, 2010

-Article here
+Article HERE

 Allergic potential of titanium implants, 2005

-Abstract here
+Abstract HERE

 Nickel is released from titanium dental implants

-“According to our results, all implants immersed in human saliva already released metallic particles of titanium, nickel and vanadium after 7 days.”
+According to the results, all implants immersed in human saliva already released metallic particles of titanium, nickel and vanadium after 7 days.
+Dental implants immersed in sterile saline solution showed no significant dispersion of metallic ions, therefore assuming an active role of natural organic and inorganic constituents of human saliva in the corrosion process.

 Corrosion behavior of dental implants immersed into human saliva: preliminary results of an in vitro study, 2017

-Article here
+Article HERE

 Removal of titanium implants containing small amounts of nickel lead to resolution of symptoms in a nickel-allergic patient